alioth-center/foreseen/readme.md

 ![GitHub Actions](https://img.shields.io/github/actions/workflow/status/alioth-center/foreseen/build.yml?branch=main)
 ![License](https://img.shields.io/github/license/alioth-center/foreseen)

-Foreseen is a notification service that push messages to users/groups via various channels.
+Foreseen is a notification service that pushes messages to users/groups via various channels.
 It is designed to be a robust and flexible service that can be easily integrated into any application.

 > AliothCenter Foreseen is an application powered by [alioth-center/infrastructure](github.com/alioth-center/infrastructure).